Alfresco/alfresco-ansible-deployment/docs/developer-guide.md

 # Developers' guide

-This page describes how to use pipenv library and pipenv commands when you are developing on this repository.
+This page is a developer's guide to popular commands used in the process of setting up environment and testing.

 ## Basic pipenv knowledge